RockitBootcamp/Phoenix/orientation.md

 ## Study

 - Feel free to come in early, stay late, meet with students on weekends, organize meetups, organize hangouts with other students
-- Bring a notebook and pen every day
+- Bring a notebook and pen every day.
+You will need notepads for milestone interviews.
 - Use tools like WorkFlowy and GitHub Gists to take electronic notes if you wish
-- Study tomorrow's material today, at least enough to be familiar with terms and basic concepts
+- Study tomorrow's material today, at least enough to be familiar with terms and basic concepts.
+This refers to each lesson's "Pre Study" material on GitHub at the bottom of each lesson's objectives